vvhawk/band-website/README.md

 A simple about page that contains a beautiful image of the band that lights up when you hover over it!

 ## TOUR
 An extensive tour page that highlights the electric teaser for the upcoming adpatation.
 This is followed by a list of locations along with a button to "GET TICKETS".
-Clicking this button will bring you to the Wikipedia page of the venue so you can read all about it's music history.
+Clicking this button will bring you to the Wikipedia page of the venue so you can read about their music history.

 <p align="center">
   <img src="./extras/tour.gif" width="700" height="700"/>